Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/animation_handling.md

 Make sure that `aseprite_path` is set correctly in `assistant/assistant_config.yaml`.

-Put your aseprite files in the `anims` directory.
+Put your Aseprite files in the `anims` directory.
 The assistant will make a matching sprite sheet in the `sprites` directory whenever an animation changes.

 For example an `anims/bair.aseprite` with 10 frames would create `sprites/bair_strip10.png`.